tugcekucukoglu/sakai-nuxt/README.md

 ```

-11) Create layouts folder and copy src/layout folder and paste it to layouts folder and create composables/use-layout.js and replca it with composables/layout.js and then remove these lines
+11) Create `layouts` folder and copy `src/layout` folder and paste it to `layouts` folder and create `composables/use-layout.js` and replace it with `composables/layout.js` and then remove these lines
 ```javascript
 import { useLayout } from '@/layout/composables/layout';
 ```